Visiting Teotihuacan – a tour experience

 We also stopped by a silver factory to watch Rafael, who designed the jewellery for the movie Titanic.
 We each got a design carved in a small piece of silver.
 I wonder where mine is…

 We did meet a lovely kiwi couple on their honeymoon who were great for some laughs.
-Unfortunately they fly to Cuba tomorrow or we would have caught up with them again.
-Its amazing how many people I’ve run into who are doing such similar trips to mine.
+Unfortunately they flew to Cuba the following day or we would have caught up with them again.

 Our final, reluctant stop was the Basilica of the Virgin Mary, which stands beside a newly built one.
 The original is the oldest church in Mexico.
 It was the strangest experience walking through it, as I felt I was walking lopsided.
 The Basilica has a distinct lean.
 Mexico City sinks a couple of centimetres each year, due to being built on an underground lake.
 It’s more obvious in some buildings than others but not easy to capture in photographs.